Guinea Pigs Habitat & Origin

 Q. Are guinea pigs related to rabbits?

 A. Cavies or guinea pigs are hystricomorph rodents (related to chinchillas and porcupines).
-They are a part of rodent family including rats, mice, hamsters, beavers, and squirrels.
+They are a part of the rodent family including rats, mice, hamsters, beavers, and squirrels.

 Q. What is the Guinea pig breeding age?